Odinani

 The number of people practicing Igbo religion decreased drastically in the 20th century with the influx of Christian missionaries under the auspices of the British colonial government in Nigeria.
-In some cases Igbo traditional religion was syncretised with Christianity, but in many cases indigenous rites were demonised by Christian missionaries who pointed out the practice of human sacrifice and some other cultural practices that were illegal under the colonial government.
+In some cases, Igbo traditional religion practice known as ọdịnala was syncretised with Christianity, but in many cases indigenous rites were demonised by Christian missionaries who pointed out the practice of human sacrifice (via the Osu caste system) and some other cultural practices that were illegal under the colonial government.
 Earlier missionaries referred to many indigenous religious practices as juju.
 Igbo religion is most present today in harvest ceremonies such as new yam festival (ị́wá jí) and masquerading traditions such as mmanwụ and Ekpe.

 Remnants of Igbo religious rites spread among African descendants in the Caribbean and North America in era of the Atlantic slave trade.
 Igbo ọ́bị̀à was transferred to the British West Indies and Guyana as obeah and aspects of Igbo masquerading traditions can be found among the festivals of the Garifuna people and jonkonnu in the West Indies and North Carolina.

 Etymology

-Ọdịnala in central Igbo dialect is the compound of the words ọ̀ dị̀ ('located') + n (nà, 'within') + àla (the one god) [consisting of anu (E nu) above (the heavens) and Ala, below (the earth)].
+Ọdịnala in central Igbo dialect is the compound of the words ọ̀ dị̀ ('located') + n (nà, 'within') + àla (the one god) [consisting of Elu above (the heavens) and Ala, below (the earth)].
 Other dialectal variants include ọdịnanị, ọdịnana, omenala, omenana, and omenanị.
 The word ọdịnala and all its variations is also associated with the culture and customary laws of the Igbo people.
-Many of the laws and culture were counterparts with religion such as taboos and laws concerning sacred spaces like a deities sacred forest.
+Many of the laws and culture were counterparts with religion such as taboos and laws concerning sacred spaces like a deity's sacred forest.
 Since customary law is recognised in Nigeria, many in Igbo society find themselves syncretising these beliefs with other beliefs and religions.